mtlynch/mediagoblin/docs/source/pluginwriter/database.rst

   ./bin/gmg alembic --with-plugins revision \
        --head REVISION_HERE \
        --autogenerate \
-       -m "YOUR_PLUGIN_NAME: Change explaination here."
+       -m "YOUR_PLUGIN_NAME: Change explanation here."

 Once again, this will dump the migration into the wrong place, so move to your plugin's migrations directory.
 Open the file, adjust accordingly, and read carefully!
 Now you should also test your migration with some real data.
-Be sure to test it both on sqlite *AND* on postgresql!
+Be sure to test it both on SQLite *AND* on PostgreSQL!

 One last *very critical* note: you must never, never modify core tables with your plugin.
 To do that is to put you and all your users